upb-uc4/api/hlf/chaincode/group.md

 - Receive
     - groupIdList :: List\<String\>
-          - Description: Exhaustive List of all group names the user is part of.
+          - Description: Exhaustive List of all groupIds the user is part of.
             Empty, if user is not part of any group.

     - [GenericError](errors.md#GenericError)